DPDK/dpdk/doc/guides/nics/nfb.rst

 =================================

-The NFB poll mode driver library implements support for the Netcope FPGA Boards (**NFB-***), FPGA-based programmable NICs.
-The NFB PMD uses interface provided by the libnfb library to communicate with the NFB cards over the nfb layer.
+The NFB poll mode driver library implements support for the Netcope FPGA Boards (**NFB-40G2, NFB-100G2, NFB-200G2QL**) and Silicom **FB2CGG3** card, FPGA-based programmable NICs.
+The NFB PMD uses interface provided by the libnfb library to communicate with these cards over the nfb layer.

 More information about the
 `NFB cards <http://www.netcope.com/en/products/fpga-boards>`_